stratosida/ida-regression/docs/SAP_crash2.md

 * Time since injury (`injurytime`, hours)
 * Type of injury (`injurytype`, 'blunt', 'penetrating' or 'blunt and penetrating')

 Restricted cubic splines with 3 degrees of freedom with knots set to default values will be used for continuous variables.
 As the final prediction model should be parsimonious enough to simplify its application, a backward elimination algorithm with a significance level set at $\alpha=0.05$ will be applied to remove statistically insignificant effects.
 Finally, nonlinear representation of each continuous variable will be tested against linear representation at $\alpha=0.05$.
-In case of lacking added value of a nonlinear, it will be replaced by a linear effect.
+In case of lacking added value of a nonlinear effect, the model will be refitted with a linear effect for that variable.

 *Remarks*: